Enamel’s Role in Protecting Your Teeth

 The most common cause of sensitive teeth is brushing with more force than needed or the bristles of the toothbrush are too stiff.
 Over time what keeps teeth protected can get worn down.
 Teeth are built with a layer of protection called enamel, and when it wears off, one can become increasingly sensitive to things like hot or cold drinks, sugary, or acidic foods.
 When the protection is worn off, your teeth have microscopic hollow tubes that connect directly to the nerve that becomes exposed.

 Teeth can also become sensitive if a person grinds their teeth at night.
 This is known as bruxism.
-Grinding your teeth also wear down enamel.
+Grinding your teeth also wears down enamel.
 It opens up the dentin, or hollow parts of the tooth connecting to the nerve.
 If you use alcohol-based mouthwash or whitening toothpaste, they can make your teeth more sensitive with excessive use.

 Always watch out for signs of a dental problem.
 Dental pain can be a sign of gum disease or even oral cancer.
 Schedule an appointment with your dentist so that tooth pain can be checked.
 Better to always be safe than sorry.